Finding some sun on a bank holiday30th May 2008

-Up to the point where I reached the saddle between Moel Wynion and nearby Gyrn, I had in my head the idea of an out and back trot from Bethesda, possibly taking in the heights of Garnedd Uchaf.
-However, a bank of low cloud coming in from the sea aroused some concern and I got to wondering about my own abilities.
-So, while I descended to the cwm ahead of Drosgyl, I decided to change tack and head towards the coast along the side of Moel Wynion rather than go up the former hill.
+Up to the point where I reached the saddle between Moel Wnion and nearby Gyrn, I had in my head the idea of an out and back trot from Bethesda, possibly taking in the heights of Garnedd Uchaf.
+However, a bank of low cloud coming in from the sea aroused some concern and I got to wonder about my own abilities.
+So, while I descended to the cwm ahead of Drosgyl, I decided to change tack and head towards the coast along the side of Moel Wnion rather than go up the former hill.

-From that point, it was largely a case of road walking until a I reached Bangor train station.
-I might have caught an earlier train if I went from Tal-y-bont on a bus but the spots of off road progress and glimpses of Penrhyn castle were worthwhile too.
+From that point, it was largely a case of road walking until I reached Bangor train station.
+I might have caught an earlier train if I went from Tal-y-bont on a bus, but the spots of off-road progress and glimpses of Penrhyn castle were worthwhile too.
 Anyway, the extra time allowed me to compose myself before the journey home.
 It was a good day out.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.